iamwill123/collection-of-algos/README.md

 ### The `documentation` branch

 - this branch contains the documentation for the functions in this repo
-- it is also where `dist-doc` is deployed
+- it is also where `docs` is deployed

 #### Connect with me